utoni/mingw-w64-dpp/README.md

 source [path-to-this-repo]/mingw-w64-sysroot/x86_64/activate.sh
 ```

+### Packaging

+It is possible to create `*.dpp` archives ready to get shipped.
+To do this you need to call the `PACKAGE` macro.
+But before you should install public header files with the `INSTALL_HEADERS` macro.

+See the `Makefile` of [mingw-w64-ksocket](https://github.com/utoni/mingw-w64-ksocket.git) for an example.

 ## The CRT and CRT++

 This project uses a very very rudimentary CRT for C and C++ projects.